 Note: If your doctor has advised you to control your fluid intake, make sure to consult him or her before increasing the amount of fluid you drink while exercising.

-(v) Dress appropriately for the heat and cold.
+(v) Dress appropriately for heat and cold.
 This guideline is especially applicable to older adults.
-They are affected by heat and cold more than other young adults.
-In utmost cases, exposure to too much heat can lead to heat stroke, and exposure to very cold temperatures can result into hypothermia (a dangerous drop in body temperature).
+They are more affected by heat and cold than other young adults.
+In most cases, exposure to too much heat can lead to heat stroke, and exposure to very cold temperatures can result in hypothermia (a dangerous drop in body temperature).

 Tip: If you are exercising outdoors, dress in layers so you can add or remove clothes as necessary.